← Back to portfolio

 Condensing steps

 Before The flow stretched across five screens: Welcome, Safety, Interests, Permissions, and First Prompt.
-Slow and procedural.
+Slow, procedural, and felt like a government form.

 Result Time-to-first-prompt dropped by 40%.
 The flow felt lighter, faster, and more conversational.